-In extremely high torque, binding, stalling, and short circuit situations that cause high current draw, the tool will vibrate for about 5 seconds, the fuel gauge will flash, and then the tool will turn OFF.
+In extremely high torque, binding, stalling, and short circuit situations that cause high current draw, the fuel gauge will flash, and then the tool will turn OFF.
 To reset, release the trigger.

 Under extreme circumstances, the internal temperature of the battery could become too high.
 If this happens, the fuel gauge will flash and the battery pack will shut off.
 Let the battery pack cool and then continue work.